Spatio-temporal model via Locally Adaptive Regression Splines: Main results

 Assumption \ref{assume:tv functions}{\bf{f}} is standard in the literature with spatial noise.
 For instance, \cite{wang2022low} focuses on the nonparametric estimation of covariance functions for functional data and employs a similar assumption, as shown on Page 3 of that paper.

-Overall, our model provides a flexible and comprehensive framework for analyzing temporal-spatial data that can accommodate various sources of noise and variability, making it suitable for a wide range of applications in which temporal-spatial data are encountered.
+Overall, our model provides a flexible and comprehensive framework for analyzing spatio-temporal data that can accommodate various sources of noise and variability, making it suitable for a wide range of applications in which spatio-temporal data are encountered.